sergemart/Wyoming-SaluteSpeech-Gateway/README.md

   --salutespeech-voice SALUTESPEECH_VOICE
                         SaluteSpeech synth voice: 'Ost_24000', 'May_24000'
                         etc.
+  --ssml-template SSML_TEMPLATE
-  --keep-audio-files    Keep intermediate audio files, if set --download-dir DOWNLOAD_DIR
+                        A name of the SSML template file, if SSML is used --keep-audio-files    Keep intermediate audio files, if set --download-dir DOWNLOAD_DIR
                         A directory to temporarily store intermediate audio